 Aside from environmental reasons, removing prescription drugs from your medicine cabinet also helps keep them out of the hands of your loved ones.
 Consider some of these statistics:

 - Aside from alcohol and marijuana, prescription and over-the-counter drugs are the most commonly abused substances by Americans 14 and older.
-More than 60% of teens say they use prescription drugs because they’re easy to get from parents’ medicine cabinets.
+More than 60 percent of teens say they use prescription drugs because they’re easy to get from parents’ medicine cabinets.

-- In three recent studies, nearly half of young people who inject heroin reported abusing prescription opioids before starting to use heroin.
+- Studies have shown that nearly half of young people who inject heroin reported abusing prescription opioids before starting to use heroin.

-- In 2013, a study found that the number of children being accidentally poised by adult prescriptions was on the rise.
+- In 2013, a study found that the number of children being accidentally poisoned by adult prescriptions was on the rise.

 These very serious numbers prompted the federal Drug Enforcement Agency to create National Prescription Drug Take-Back Day in 2010.
 The idea: Offer a safe and anonymous way for people to get rid of expired or unwanted medications.
-The program has led to the collection of more than 4.8 million pounds of prescription drugs nationally since its start.
-That’s enough to put 115 pounds of medicine on every seat in Comerica Park!
+The program has led to the collection of more than 9.9 million pounds of prescription drugs nationally since its start – that’s 4,982 tons.

 Looking for more information on how to safely dispose of your prescriptions?
 You may also like these posts: